luisrobertosilvaguillen/burger-builder/README.md

     }

-Once you have configured your project, you should copy the API ENDPOINT and the API KEY and paste in the follwing files:
+Once you have configured your project, you should copy the API ENDPOINT and the API KEY and paste into the follwing files:

     Paste the API ENDPOINT in ./src/axios-orders.js
     Paste the API KEY in ./src/const.js

-If you want to ask something about this project, you can send me a email at luis.roberto.silva.guillen@gmail.com
+If you want to ask something about this project, you can send me an email at luis.roberto.silva.guillen@gmail.com